BambooTracker/BambooTracker/README.md

 Z X CV B N M, .
 ```

-The keyboard layout can be changed in the configuration.
+The keyboard shortcuts and layout can be changed in the configuration.

 ## Volume range
 |       | Minimum | Maximum |